Discover 5 Great Ways to Propagate a Christmas Cactus easily and have many of these flowering houseplants in your home.

 Begin by identifying mature Christmas cactus fruits that usually appear after the plant has bloomed.
 Gently crush the fruits or use a small tool to release the tiny seeds.
 Collect the seeds in a container, ensuring they are free from pulp.

 You can also get the seeds online or from a garden center.
-Remember, fresh seeds are most viable!
+Remember, fresh seeds are the most viable!

 2. Sowing